nutanix-japan/ntnxclusctl/docs/autoscaler_testing.md

 1.  :material-transfer-up: Specifies maximum number of worker nodes to scale up to
 2.  :material-transfer-down: Specifies minimum number of worker nodes

-## Testing a Scale Up and Scale Down Event
+## Testing Scaling Events

 Now comes the fun part that we have been setting up for.

-Let us deploy a test workload on our workload cluster.
+Let us deploy a test workload on our workload cluster and check if scaling events actually work.

 1. Apply the following workload manifest